SkiFire13/master-thesis-presentation/presentation.typ

   - ...

-  All use fixpoints in some way.
+  Fixpoints are present in all of them.
 ]

 // We will focus on systems of fixpoint equations.
 Fixpoint equations are equations where the output of a function is equal to its input and with systems of them we have n variables which are the inputs of n functions whose outputs must be equal to those variables.